ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

 * Update UML Diagrams

 ### Purpose:

 This assignment is intended to help you gain a greater grasp of creating complex objects and collections, data binding, customizing controls, and more complex relationships between objects.

+#### Create the IMenuItem interface and implement it on all MenuItems

+In order to add menu items to an `Order`, they need to have the same type.
+We can accomplish this by making them each implement an interface.
+You will need to write an `IOrderItem` interface, defined in a file named _IOrderItem.cs_.
+It should require the following properties:

+* `Price` - A `decimal` get-only property representing the price of the menu item.
+* `Calories` - A `uint` get-only property representing the calories of the menu item.
+* `SpecialInstructions` - A `Enumerable<string>` get-only property representing the special instructions for preparing the menu item.
+* `Name` - A `string` get-only property representing the name of the menu item (this should be the same string as is returned from the `ToString()` method).

+You will then need to implement the `IOrderItem` interface on **all** of your data classes, i.e. all 12 zodiac-themed food classes, plus the base classes for `Entree`, `Side`, `Drink`, `Treat`, and `Gyro`.
+Note this may involve adding properties to classes that previously did not have them!

 #### Implement functionality for the Order class